 Walk around Vilnius and you may stumble upon something unexpected.

-There is little, in the Lithuanian capital, - a tiny, self-declared independent state called the Užupis Republic.
+It is a tiny, self-declared independent state called the Užupis Republic in the Lithuanian capital.

 Užupis parallels the changing fortunes of Lithuania.